Do Go On - 373 - The Star Wars Holiday Special

 How about you want to think one now, Dave?

-Next up, I would like to think from location, Griffith, New South Wales.
+Next up, I would like to thank from location.

-I'm looking at a distance here.
+So I'm looking at a distance here.

 Jeremy Gleeson.

-Jeremy Gleeson from Griffith.
+Jeremy Gleeson from Griffin, Griffith.

-and yeah he's sort of like
+And, yeah, he's sort of like a quarry worker.

-how I come up with my ideas.
+I don't know how I come up with my ideas.

 Yeah, but he's a great character.

-I swear to God, I've seen Star Wars.
+I've seen, I swear to God, I've seen Star Wars.
+Yeah, you sound like you love it.

-I'd also love to thank, if I may, from Carlingford in New South Wales,
+I'd also love to thank, if I may, from Carlingford in New South Wales, Frank Draper.

-Frank Draper, a.k.a.
-Commander CC-2237, a.k.a.
-Oddball.
+Frank Draper, aka Commander CC-2237, aka Oddball.

 That's a character.